THE BACKSTORY

 Kaia Perez - digital drawer / sketch artist

-I mostly do traditional art, focusing on character concept and design.
-I have taken summer classes under MCAD, the first one was a comic art class and the second one was a character design course.
+Right now, my focus is on digital art sometimes doing traditional for concepts or simply sketching.
+I have taken summer classes under MCAD; the first was a comic art class, and the second was a character design course.

 Layla Whipple - Sketch Artist